 Kawasaki disease symptoms

-A high temperature (fever) which lasts more than five days is usual.
+A high temperature (fever) which lasts at least five days is usual.
+If your child has a fever for five days or more, you should see your doctor, who should assess them to see if they might have Kawasaki disease.
 In addition, at least four of the following normally develop:

 - Changes in the mouth such as a red throat or tongue, or dry and cracked lips.

 - A rash.
 This normally fades within a week.There is no specific 'Kawasaki rash' - the appearance may be different in different children.
 Most often there are raised red blotchy areas.
 It tends to affect a lot of the body, particularly the chest, tummy, back, groins, hands and feet.